 We estimate that planning consent for the construction of initial improvements at Cardiff Central will be given in Spring 2023, with works starting early 2025, and lasting for approximately 2 years.

-We are currently busy working on GRIP Stage 2 and as part of this phase, want to gather your views, ideas and aspirations for Cardiff Central station and its surrounding transport connections, to inform the initial design process of various options.
+We are currently busy working on GRIP Stage 3 and as part of this phase, want to gather your views, to inform the single option design.
+You can ensure you have a voice in the process of improving Cardiff Central, once we launch our public engagement Autumn 2022.

 |GRIP Stage 1: Output Definition||This stage establishes the scope of investment and the work being proposed.